BrightspaceUI/icons/README.md

 ### Updating or contributing new icons

+#### First, do you need to contribute?

+Before contributing to our shared set of icons, ask yourself whether your new icon is common enough to be included here.
+Will it be used in many other applications, or is it unique to yours?
+To keep our icon sets small and improve performance, only icons that have the potential to be reused many times should be a part of this library.

 #### SVG format

 When contributing changes to icons, the SVG files should be properly formatted.
 Follow these rules: